junxiant/Action_Recog/README.txt

 Demo documentation was used as reference: https://github.com/open-mmlab/mmaction2/tree/master/demo#video-demo

-Ideally with more time, it would be better to test out all the models and compare the inference speed + GPU usage of the model (Since real-time is a requirement).
+Ideally with more time, it would be better to test out all the models and compare the quality + inference speed + GPU usage of the model (Since real-time is a requirement).
 Anyways,

 #### Findings